 Salmonellosis causes a reddening of the intestinal mucosa as well as reddening of the mesenteric (membranous sheet attaching various organs to the body wall, especially the peritoneal fold attaching the intestine to the dorsal body wall) and the lymph nodes.
-At this point, the bacteria and or their toxin are either contained by the body’s own defenses or invades the bloodstream (bacteremia) and then onto other organs such as the liver and spleen.
+At this point, body’s own defenses either contain the bacteria and its toxins or it invades the bloodstream (bacteremia) and then onto other organs such as the liver and spleen.

 It can cause abortion in pregnant females.

-Cats can become infected by consuming contaminate food (including raw meat, commercial cat food, and eggs) as well as water.
+- Consumption of contaminated food (including raw meat, commercial cat food, and eggs) and water.

-Most cats infected with salmonella have what’s known as subclinical carrier state.
-This means that they have been infected but only very mildly and don’t display any clinical manifestations of the disease.
-Salmonellosis isn’t seen very often in cats and it is believed they have a natural immunity to the bacteria.
-Risk factors which can make a cat more susceptible to salmonellosis include the strain of salmonella (some are more pathogenic than others), cats in high stress situations and environments such as shelters, cats whose natural resistance has been compromised due to another infection, general poor health status, hospitalised animals, young and old cats.
+Salmonellosis is rare in cats, they are thought to have a natural immunity to the bacteria.
+Risk factors which can make a cat more susceptible to salmonellosis include the strain of salmonella (some are more pathogenic than others), cats in high-stress situations and environments such as shelters, immunocompromosed cats, general poor health status, hospitalised animals, young and old cats.

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you including recent food your cat has consumed as well as a history of hunting.
 He will need to perform some diagnostic tests including:

-Blood culture to isolate the bacteria if bacteremia is suspected.
+- Blood culture to isolate the bacteria if bacteremia.

-If hospitalisation is required your veterinarian will administer fluids to treat dehydration and replace electrolytes.
+- Symptomatic cats will receive fluids to treat dehydration and replace electrolytes.